josephajibodu/laravel-deployer/README.md

 - **Cron Job Scheduling**: Schedule and manage cron jobs
 - **User Management**: Multi-user support with role-based access

+## 🗺️ Development Roadmap

+For a detailed breakdown of the MVP development plan, features, and timeline, see our [**ROADMAP.md**](ROADMAP.md).

+The roadmap outlines 10 phases over 20 weeks to complete the MVP, covering everything from authentication and server management to deployment automation and monitoring.

 ## Tech Stack

 - **Backend**: Laravel 12.x with PHP 8.2+